 Here are some optional duties:

-- Cleaning kitchen, including organizing shelves, emptying the dishwasher or cleaning out the fridge
+Cleaning the kitchen, organizing pantries, or emptying the dishwasher

 How to Handle Additional Duties